SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

         As above, but config parameters

-    `results_runs`
+    `results_overview`

-        All results of all individual runs, to reduce memory size only a short value summary and the name is given.
+        All results  to reduce memory size only a short value summary and the name is given.
 Per default this table is switched off, to enable it pass ``large_overview_tables=True`` to your environment.

-    `results_runs_summary`
+    `results_summary`

-        Only the very first result with a particular name is listed.
-For instance if you create the result 'my_result' in all runs only the result of `run_00000000` is listed with detailed information.
+        Only the very first result with a particular **comment** is listed.
+For instance, if you create the result 'my_result' in all with the comment ``'Contains my important data'``.
+Only the very first result having this comment is put into the summary table.

         If you use this table, you can purge duplicate comments, see :ref:`more-on-duplicate-comments`.

-    `results_trajectory`
+    `derived_parameters_overview`

-        All results created not within single runs
+    `derived_parameters_summary`

-    `derived_parameters_trajectory`
+        Both are analogous to the result overviews above

-    `derived_parameters_runs`
+* The `explored_parameters_overview` overview table showing the explored parameter ranges

-    `derived_parameters_runs_summary`
+Be aware that *overview* and *summary* tables are **only** for eye-balling of data.

-        All three are analogous to the result overviews above
+You should **never** rely on data in these tables because it might be truncated or outdated.

-* The `explored_parameters` overview table showing the explored parameter ranges
+Moreover, the size of these tables is restricted to 1000 entries.
+If you add more parameters or results, these are no longer listed in the *overview* tables.

-* In each subtree *results.run_XXXXXXXX* there will be another explored parameter table summarizing the values in each run.
+Finally, deleting or merging information does not affect the overview tables.
-  Per default these tables are switched off, to enable it pass ``large_overview_tables=True`` to your environment.
+Thus, deleted data remains in the table and is not removed.
+Again, the overview tables are unreliable and their only purpose is to provide a quick glance at your data for eye-balling.

 .. _more-on-duplicate-comments: